Gum Disease Treatment

 What Is Scaling & Root Planing?

 Scaling and root planing or a “deep cleaning” is a non-surgical periodontal therapy that removes accessible calculus (tartar), bacterial toxins, and etiological agents that cause inflammation to the gum tissue and surrounding bone.
-The goal of scaling and root planing is to eliminate disease and return the supporting structures of the teeth to a healthy state maintained by home care and professional maintenance appointments at our dental office.
+The goal of scaling and root planing is to eliminate disease and return the supporting structures of the teeth to a healthy state maintained by home care and professional maintenance appointments at our dental office in Chicago, IL.

 How Does the Procedure Work?